According to the latest population statistics, there are now 138,400 people living in Blackpool.

 2021 Census - Blackpool

-The data from the 2021 Census for England, Wales, and Northern Ireland will be reported in summer 2022.
+The statistics from the 2021 Census for England, Wales, and Northern Ireland will be issued in summer 2022.

-The census before this was carried out in 2011.
-Data about Blackpool is below.
+The census before this was held in 2011.
+Demographic information for Blackpool is shown below.

 2011 Census Data - Resident Population of Blackpool